-If you're caring for someone with continence problems, you're not alone.
-There are a number of services, resources and support to help you in your caring role.
+There are many services, resources and support to help you in your caring role.

 National Continence Helpline

-Phone the National Continence Helpline on 1800 33 00 66 between 8.00am to 8.00pm EST, Monday to Friday.
+Phone the National Continence Helpline on 1800 33 00 66 between 8.00am and 8.00pm AEST, Monday to Friday.
 It is closed on national public holidays.
 Outside of these hours, please contact the After Hours GP Helpline on 1800 022 222.

 Bladder and Bowel website

-The Australian Government's Bladder Bowel website promotes bladder and bowel health.
-It also provides information to people affected by incontinence, their families and carers, as well as to health professionals, service providers and researchers on the prevention, management and treatment of bladder and bowel problems.
+The Australian Government’s Bladder and Bowel website promotes bladder and bowel health.
+It also provides information about the prevention, management and treatment of bladder and bowel problems.

 Continence Aids Payment Scheme

-The Continence Aids Payment Scheme (CAPS) provides a payment to assist eligible people who have permanent and severe incontinence to meet some of the costs of their incontinence products.
-The payment is made by Medicare directly into a client's nominated bank account.
+The Continence Aids Payment Scheme (CAPS) provides a payment to help eligible people who have permanent and severe incontinence to pay some of the costs of their incontinence products.
+Medicare makes the payment directly into a person’s nominated bank account.
 Find out more about CAPS on the Bladder and Bowel website.

 National Public Toilet Map website

 The National Public Toilet Map website provides information on the location of public and private toilet facilities across Australia.
-Details of toilet facilities can be found along major travel routes and also for shorter journeys.
-There is information about each toilet such as location, opening hours, accessibility for people with disabilities and the details of other nearby toilets.
-The map can assist carers to plan short outings or longer trips.
+Details of toilet facilities can be found along major travel routes and for shorter journeys.
+Information includes location, opening hours, accessibility for people with disabilities and details of other nearby toilets.
+The map can help carers to plan short outings or longer trips.